koii-network/docs/develop/build-dapps-with-koii/template-library/ui-template-layout/button-and-button-group.md

+---
+title: Button & Button Group
+description: The button component is used to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.
+image: static/img/thumbnail.png
+sidebar_label: Button & Button Group
+---

 # Button & Button Group

 The button component is used to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.